 While CDI had already been receiving and reviewing rates for individual policies via the SERFF, posting the rate submissions on its public website, and receiving public comments, it expanded its process capacity to receive and review rates for small group and large group policies, expanded its rate comment system to include small and large group filings, and improved the comment system functionality to make it easier for the public to post and view comments.
-During the first quarter of 2011, the CDI posted more information received in conjunction with individual market rate filings than had been publicly available in the past.
+Since January 1, 2011, the CDI posted more information received in conjunction with individual and small group market rate filings than had been publicly available in the past.